shmuhammad2004/africanlp2022/content/calls/learning-objectives.md

-We will accept problem statements and extended abstracts (up to 2 pages + references)
+We will accept extended abstracts (up to 2 pages) and full papers (up to 8 pages) with unlimited references and appendices.

-Each 2-page submission will be eligible for oral or poster presentation and may opt-in to be published in an arXiv proceedings.
+Accepted submissions will be eligible for oral or poster presentation and may opt-in to be published in an arXiv proceedings.

 Contributions should be blinded and submitted using the template available in [Latex](https://github.com/hadyelsahar/Template-AfricaNLP-Workshop-at-ICLR-2022/tree/main/latex) and [Word](https://github.com/hadyelsahar/Template-AfricaNLP-Workshop-at-ICLR-2022/tree/main/docx) formats.